Shutter Island (film): Plot

-Awakening later, Andrew calmly recounts the truth, satisfying the doctors.
-Cawley notes that they had achieved this state nine months before, but Andrew quickly regressed.
-He warns this will be Andrew's last chance and if he lapses again he will be lobotomized.
-Some time later, Andrew relaxes on the hospital grounds with Sheehan.
-Appearing delusional, Andrew again refers to Sheehan as "Chuck" and says they must leave the island.
-Sheehan signals to Cawley, who orders that Andrew be lobotomized.
-Andrew then asks Sheehan if it would be worse "to live as a monster, or to die as a good man?"
-A stunned Sheehan calls Andrew "Teddy" but the latter does not respond and leaves peacefully with the orderlies.
+Awakening later, Andrew recounts the truth, satisfying the doctors that he is lucid.
+Cawley notes that they had achieved this state nine months ago, but that Andrew had quickly regressed.
+He warns that this will be Andrew's last chance and if he lapses again he will be lobotomized due to his violent conduct towards the guards and other patients, such as Noyce.
+Sometime later, Andrew relaxes on the hospital grounds with Sheehan.
+Appearing delusional, he refers to Sheehan as "Chuck" and says that they must leave the island.
+Sheehan signals to a watching Cawley, who orders that Andrew be lobotomized.
+Andrew asks Sheehan if it would be worse "to live as a monster, or to die as a good man".
+A stunned Sheehan calls Andrew "Teddy" but the latter does not respond and leaves peacefully with the orderlies for his operation.